Ways to Use Your Health Benefits

 Make an appointment:

 For an in-person appointment to discuss your emotional health, call your health provider.
-If you have SEIU 775 Benefits Group insurance, your co-pay for one-on-one emotional health visits is $0 in-network.
+If you have healthcare coverage through SEIU 775 Benefits Group, your co-pay for one-on-one emotional health visits is $0 in-network.

 - Kaiser Permanente members: Call Kaiser at 1-888-287-2680.
 For urgent or crisis care, call the Consulting Nurse Service at 1-800-297-6877.
 For members in Vancouver or Longview: call 1-855-632-8280 or contact your doctor.